-The meta description is a snippet of up to 320 characters, a tag in HTML, that summarizes a page’s content.
-Search engines show the meta description in search results mostly when the searched for phrase is contained in the description.
-Optimizing the meta description is a very important aspect of on-page SEO.
+The meta description is a snippet of up to about 155 characters – a tag in HTML – which summarizes a page’s content.
+Search engines show the meta description in search results mostly when the searched-for phrase is within the description, so optimizing the meta description is crucial for on-page SEO.

 What does a meta description do?

-The meta description is an HTML tag, which looks like this in the HTML:
+The meta description is an HTML tag, which looks like this in the HTML code for the page:

 <meta name="description" content="A page's description, usually one or two sentences."/>

-The function of a meta description for your page is simple: its main purpose is to get the visitor from Google to click your link.
+The purpose of a meta description for your page is simple: to get someone searching on Google to click your link.
 In other words, meta descriptions are there to generate clickthroughs from search engines.

 Search engines say there is no direct ranking benefit from the meta description – they don’t use it in their ranking algorithm.
-There is an indirect benefit, though: Google uses click-through-rate (CTR) as a way of determining whether you’re a good result.
+But there is an indirect benefit: Google uses click-through-rate (CTR) as a way of working out whether or not you’re a good result.

 Characteristics of a good meta description

-I think every article on meta descriptions will tell you some of these, but I combined all that made sense to me and came up with this list.
+Just about every article on meta descriptions will include some of these, but I have combined all that make sense to me to come up with this list.

-- It should be actionable, in an active voice.
+- It should be actionable and written in an active voice.

 Of course it should.
 If you consider the meta description the invitation to the page, you can’t just make it “A mixed metaphor describing a non-existent, yet implicitly high level of qualification.”
 That’s a dull description.
-I’ll explain using some examples later.
+I’ll explain this further with some examples later on.

 - It should include a call-to-action.

 “Hello, we have such and such new product, and you want it.
 Find out more!”
-This overlaps the active voice, but I wanted to emphasize it.
+This overlaps what I said about the active voice, but I wanted to emphasize it.
 It’s your sales text, where your product is the page that is linked, not the product on that page.
-Invitations like Learn more, Get it now, Try for free come to mind.
+Invitations like Learn more, Get it now, Try for free come in handy here.

 - It could contain structured content.

-If you have a product for f.i. the tech-savvy, focussing on technical specs of the product could be a good idea.
-Manufacturer, SKU, price, things like that.
-If the visitor is specifically looking for that product, chances are you don’t have to convince him.
-Things like a price will trigger the click.
+For example, if you have a product for the tech-savvy, focussing on technical specs of the product could be a good idea – manufacturer, SKU, price, things like that.
+If the visitor is specifically looking for that product, the chances are you won’t have to convince them, and the presence of information like the price will trigger the click.
 Note that you could, of course, use rich snippets for this as well.

 - It should match the content.

 This is important.
-Google will find the meta descriptions that trick the visitor into clicking.
-It might even penalize the site that created the meta description.
-Next to that, it will probably increase bounce rate and is a bad idea just for that.
+Google will find out meta descriptions that try to trick the visitor into clicking and might even penalize the site that do this.
+But apart from that, misleading descriptions will probably increase bounce rate and is a bad idea for that reason alone.
 You want the meta description to match the content on the page.

 - It should contain the focus keyword.

-If the search keyword matches text in the meta description, Google will be more inclined to use that meta description and highlight it in the search results.
-That will make the link more related already.
+If the search keyword matches text in the meta description, Google will be more inclined to use that meta description and highlight it in the search results and that will make the link to your site even more inviting.

 - The meta description should be unique.

-If your meta description is a duplicate, the user experience in Google will be less.
-Although page titles might vary, all pages seem the same as all descriptions are equal.
-If you intentionally want / need / are enticed to create a duplicate meta description, you’d better leave the description empty and have Google pick a snippet from the page containing the keyword used in a search.
+If your meta description is the same as those on other pages, the user experience in Google will be hampered.
+Although page titles might vary, all pages will appear to be the same because all the descriptions are the same.
+If you intentionally want/need/are tempted to create a duplicate meta description, you’d be better off leaving the description blank and Google will pick a snippet from the page containing the keyword used in a search.
 Visit Google Webmaster Tools > HTML Improvements or use Screaming Frog SEO Spider to check for duplicate meta descriptions.

 Examples of a good meta description

-In the preparation for this post, I have checked some of the various articles that mention meta descriptions.
-I found a lot of wisdom, but almost no examples.
-I think actual examples will make it easier for you to construct a proper meta description for yourself.
-Taking the six bullet points above into account, let’s go over some examples.
+While researching this post I read many articles covering meta descriptions, and while I found plenty of wisdom, there were almost no examples.
+But there’s nothing like actual examples for making it easier for you to learn to construct a proper meta description, so taking the six bullet points above into account, let’s take a look at a few:

 The right length